Isotropic atomic layer etching of MgO-doped lithium niobate using sequential exposures of H$_2$ and SF$_6$ plasmas: Introduction

 Early efforts to create on-chip photonic devices involved Ti ion diffusion or proton-exchange on bulk LN wafers to provide the necessary refractive index contrast. \cite{Hu_PE_LN_etch,PE_LN_Cabrera_HLiCorr,cabrera_hydrogen_ln, Dorrer_PE_LN_diffusion, Cai_PE_LN_EO_properties, Ren_PE_LN_Plasma} However, the relatively small refractive index contrast from this approach resulted in weak optical confinement, imposing limitations on the types of devices and nonlinear phenomena that could be observed.
-With the development of ion-slicing and wafer bonding processes for LN onto silicon dioxide, \cite{LN_ion_slicing, Levy_Osgood_2000_patent, LN_wafer_bond} thin-film lithium niobate (TFLN) wafers have become commercially available, allowing for the realization of dense circuits with tightly-confining waveguides.
-Devices that have been fabricated on TFLN include record large squeezed states on-chip, \cite{Marandi_2022_squeezed_states} $>100$ GHz electro-optic modulators with CMOS compatible voltages, \cite{Wang2018_LN_modulator_CMOS} broadband frequency comb sources, \cite{sekine2023multioctave, wu2023_broadband_fc,Jankowski_broadband_optcis} and on-chip mode-locked lasers. \cite{Yu2022_modelocked, guo2023modelocked}
+With the development of ion-slicing and wafer bonding processes for LN on silicon dioxide, \cite{LN_ion_slicing, Levy_Osgood_2000_patent, LN_wafer_bond} thin-film lithium niobate (TFLN) wafers have become commercially available, allowing for the realization of dense circuits with tightly-confining waveguides.
+Devices that have been fabricated on TFLN include squeezed quantum states on-chip, \cite{Marandi_2022_squeezed_states} $>$100 GHz electro-optic modulators with CMOS compatible voltages, \cite{Wang2018_LN_modulator_CMOS} broadband frequency comb sources, \cite{sekine2023multioctave, wu2023_broadband_fc,Jankowski_broadband_optcis} and on-chip ultra-fast lasers. \cite{Yu2022_modelocked, guo2023modelocked}

-Wet and dry etching methods are widely used for pattern transfer, but dry etching is the most common owing to the need for anisotropic etching. \cite{Zhu:21, Hu_PE_LN_etch} Process development for dry etching of LN is more challenging compared to that for other photonic materials such as SiN because LN is a ternary compound.
-Fluorine- \cite{F_RIE_LN_proton_exchange_Hu} or chlorine- \cite{Cl_RIE_LN} based reactive ion etching (RIE) processes have been reported, but they suffer from redeposition of stable Li compounds such as LiF, leading to an increase in sidewall roughness and scattering loss. \cite{Zhu:21,F_RIE_LN_proton_exchange_Hu} Proton-exchanged LN has been noted to have lower LiF redeposition during plasma etching due to lower surface Li content.
+A necessary step in LN device fabrication is pattern transfer, typically using a dry etching process.
+Process development for dry etching of LN is more challenging compared to that for other photonic materials such as SiN because LN is a ternary compound.
+Fluorine- \cite{F_RIE_LN_proton_exchange_Hu} or chlorine- \cite{Cl_RIE_LN} based reactive ion etching (RIE) processes have been reported, but they suffer from redeposition of non-volatile Li compounds such as LiF, leading to an increase in sidewall roughness and scattering loss, which is the dominant loss mechanism. \cite{Zhu:21,F_RIE_LN_proton_exchange_Hu} Proton-exchanged LN has been noted to have lower LiF redeposition during plasma etching due to lower surface Li content.
 Deep (> 1 $\mu$m) fluorine-based etches with less LiF redeposition have been accomplished with proton-exchanged LN. \cite{Hu_PE_LN_etch, Jun_2012_PE_LN_Etch, Ren_2008_PE_LN_Etch, Aryal_LN_Proton}